metabase/metabase/docs/faq/using-metabase/cant-access-data-i-need.md

-# I'm trying to ask a question, but it looks like I can't access some of the data I need.
+# I'm trying to ask a question, but it looks like I can't access some of the data I need

 This can occur for several reasons: